marjoleinF/gamtree/README.md

-Note that the standard errors and degrees of freedom for the smooth and parametric terms in the terminal nodes (i.e., those terms containing `.tree`) do not account for the searching of the tree structure and are therefore likely too low (overly optimistic), yielding too low *p* values.
+Note that the standard errors and degrees of freedom for the smooth and parametric terms in the terminal nodes (i.e., those terms containing `.tree`) do not account for the searching of the tree structure and are therefore likely too low (overly optimistic), yielding too low standard errors and *p* values.

-The effect of the local smooths are significant in every terminal tree node.
+The effect of the local smooths are significant in every terminal tree node (again, these *p* values are overly optimistic).
 As expected, the global fixed and random effects (`noise` and `s(cluster_id)`) are not significant.
 We will also see this in their estimated random-effects coefficients being close to zero:

 ``` r
 coef(gt2, which = 'global')